artificialwit/knowledge-base/SqlServer/basic.md

 - Multi-Statement Table-Valued Functions also return a table of values, but can contain multiple statements, and its table structure is defined by the user.

 ## What is collation?
 What are the different collation sensitivity?
-Collation is a configuration setting that specifies how a database sorts and compares data.
+A: Collation is a configuration setting that specifies how a database sorts and compares data.
 Different collation rules can be configured to determine the correct character sequence used to sort the character data.

 Collation sensitivity can be used to specify how different characters are treated.